I can be pretty transparent when it comes to personal opportunities for growth, life lessons, and horsemanship travails.

 What’s this all about?

-Call it a passion project, like writing Horse Head or founding the Best Horse Practices Summit: I’m working with talented riders, therapists, photographers, and others to create a program that will address and embrace the intersection of horsemanship and humanship.
+Call it a passion project, like writing Horse Head or founding the Best Horse Practices Summit: I’m working with talented colleagues (riders, therapists, photographers) to create a program that will address and embrace the intersection of horsemanship and humanship.
 Call it Camp Cayuse.
 It’ll be a gathering of engaged riders to consider this idea: In order to have happy, responsive horses, we need to be well and aware.
 In other words, can we work at being happy and responsive humans?